ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 Exception: Documents published before 28th June 2025, if not updated or edited, are considered archives and do not have to comply.

-Requirements for the non-web documents are explained in [Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/)**.** Guidelines you can find here are referenced and incorporated in EN 301 549, and standards in countries beyond the EU (e.g., India, Kenya, Australia, USA).
+Requirements for the non-web documents are explained in {{< link_external url="https://www.w3.org/TR/wcag2ict-22/" >}}Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT){{< /link_external >}}.
+Guidelines you can find here are referenced and incorporated in EN 301 549, and standards in countries beyond the EU (e.g., India, Kenya, Australia, USA).

 ### Don’t rely on accessibility overlays and plug-ins